sorainrj/ccclll/README.md

 ## Documentation

-Latest documentation can be found in the [wiki](https://github.com/distriqt/ANE-Adverts/wiki)
+Latest documentation can be found on the [documentation site](https://docs.airnativeextensions.com/docs/adverts/)

 More information here: